wangchengww/Tillandsia-compgenomics/Orthology/README.md

 	Tillandsia_fasciculata_v1.25chrom.longest_isoforms.min40AA.proteins.fasta

 I moved these sequences to the orthofinder files in scratch under the new run folder run_orthofinder_Tfas_Tlei_Acom_25_scaffolds, where I renamed all protein files to easier names (T.fasciculata.fa, T.leiboldiana.fa, A.comosus.fa).
 Orthofinder was run with the same command as shown above.

+**2) Compiling orthology with gff info and functional annotations, plus a bit more filtering**

 This time, I did not remove the Acomosus information from the results file, though I did eliminate all orthogroups that have no orthologues in T.lei and T.fas (specific to A.comosus):
 `awk '!($3 == 0 && $4 == 0) {print $0}' Orthogroups.GeneCount.tsv > orthogroup_counts_no_Acom_specific_og.txt`